-Under federal law, and the law of every state, it is illegal for a retailer to sell tobacco products to persons younger than 18 years of age; a few states have set the minimum age at 19.1 In recent years, at least 135 localities in nine states have enacted ordinances or issued regulations raising the minimum age for tobacco sales to 21.
-In 2015, Hawaii became the first state to enact such a law, and recently California followed suit (Note: as of 4/22/16, the legislation awaits the Governor’s signature).
+Under federal law, and the law of every state, it is illegal for a retailer to sell tobacco products to persons younger than 18 years of age; a few states have set the minimum age at 19.1 In recent years, at least 270 localities in more than a dozen states have enacted ordinances or issued regulations raising the minimum age for tobacco sales to 21.
+In 2015, Hawaii became the first state to enact such a law.
+California followed suit in 2016, followed by Maine, New Jersey, and Oregon in 2017.

 The momentum for Tobacco 21 was strengthened in 2015 with the release of an Institute of Medicine report predicting that raising the tobacco sale age to 21 nationally would, over time, reduce the smoking rate by about 12 percent and smoking-related deaths by 10 percent, which translates into 223,000 fewer premature deaths, 50,000 fewer deaths from lung cancer and 4.2 million fewer years of life lost.